Guide Library

 Collections recovery and settlement

-The cluster for old debt, resolution choices, and what comes after
+Old debt, resolution choices, and what comes after.

-These pages are built for the questions people hit after the first panic wears off: should this be disputed or resolved, what happens after settlement, and how do you rebuild without creating new damage while cleaning up the old file?
+For the questions people hit after the first panic wears off — should this be disputed or resolved, what happens after settlement, and how do you rebuild without creating new damage.

 Should You Settle a Collection Account or Pay in Full?